zouharvi/uds-rug-student/computational_linguistics/hw4/README.md

 I was quite concerned with the implementation speed.
 So I wrote it in Rust (`rust/`).
 The time went from `~10min` to `~10.2s`.
 This is better than fast_align (`~12.9s`).
 The comparison is however not fair from both sides, since the Rust implentation uses only IBM1 EM computation, but on the other multi-threads only the maximization step.
 Also these measurements should be taken with a bag of salt, sice it is only two hot passes on a development notebook.

 Only the A0 extraction method was implemented.
 The results are almost the same as for the IBM1 / A0 model.
-The small differences are caused by unstable argmax.
+The difference here is that I only implemented alignment from source to target and not the other way around, as is done in A0.

 ```
 Precision = 0.618585